-The Corporation sources its raw materials, such as proppant, chemicals, nitrogen, carbon dioxide and diesel fuel, and its component parts from a variety of suppliers in North America, Argentina and Russia.
-Should the Corporation's current suppliers be unable to provide the necessary raw materials and component parts at a price acceptable to the Corporation or otherwise fail to deliver products in the quantities required, any resulting cost increases or delays in the provision of services to the Corporation's clients could have a material adverse effect on its business, financial condition, results of operations and cash flows.
+The Corporation sources its raw materials, such as proppant, chemicals, nitrogen, and diesel fuel, and its component parts from a variety of suppliers in North America, Argentina and Russia.
+Should the Corporation's current suppliers be unable to provide the necessary raw materials and component parts at a price acceptable to the Corporation or otherwise fail to deliver products in the quantities required, including as a result of the COVID-19 pandemic, any resulting cost increases or delays in the provision of services to the Corporation's clients could have a material adverse effect on its business, financial condition, results of operations and cash flows.